awesomemotive/claws/README.md

 Because of this, we've experienced an ever growing need to build (sometimes very complex) `WHERE` clauses in order to make information about those custom objects easily queryable.

 Claws was born out that need – to create a consistent, secure system under which to generate SQL with maintenance overhead shared among the products.
-And also because we wanted to DRY up our query code :-)
+And also because we wanted to eventually DRY up our query code :-)

 # How to use Claws